About

 • Focus: moving from awareness to respectful dialogue; amplifying underheard voices.

-• Core skill: listening and facilitating to reach compassionate solutions; carry this work into college leadership and academics.
+• Core skill: listening and facilitating to reach compassionate solutions; carrying this work into college leadership and academics.

 Peddie Arts Citizenship Committee